 Unless otherwise stated, the requirements defined in this EN apply to the full range of environmental conditions specified for the equipment (see annex D).

-In the present document some relaxation's are introduced for GSM 400 MSs, GSM 900 MSs, GSM 700 MSs and GSM 850 MSs which pertain to power class 4 or 5 (see subclause 4.1.1).
+In the present document some relaxation's are introduced for GSM 400 MSs, GSM 900 MSs, GSM 700 MSs and GSM 850 MSs which pertain to power class 4, 5 or 6 (see subclause 4.1.1).
 In the present document these Mobile Stations are referred to as "small MS".

 In the present document some relaxations to receiver requirements are introduced for a MS indicating support for Downlink Multi Carrier (DLMC), see 3GPP TS 24.008, when in DLMC configuration.
 DLMC configurations are specified for only GSM 850, GSM 900, DCS 1800 and PCS 1900.